godotengine/godot-docs/tutorials/scripting/scene_tree.rst

 ----------------------

 After a scene is loaded, you may want to change this scene for another one.
-The main way to do this is to use the :ref:`SceneTree.change_scene() <class_SceneTree_method_change_scene>`
+One way to do this is to use the :ref:`SceneTree.change_scene() <class_SceneTree_method_change_scene>`
 function: